-Gauri Lankesh murder case: SIT names three more as key accused, gets custody
+Gauri Lankesh murder case: SIT names three more as key accused, gets custody for 12 days

-A SPECIAL Investigation Team of the Karnataka police probing the September 5, 2017 murder of journalist-activist Gauri Lankesh outside her home in Bengaluru on Thursday named three more persons as key accused and secured their custody for 12 days.
+A Special Investigation Team of the Karnataka police probing the September 5, 2017 murder of journalist-activist Gauri Lankesh outside her home in Bengaluru on Thursday named three more persons as key accused and secured their custody for 12 days.

 The three persons, linked to Sanatan Sanstha outfit and its affiliate Hindu Janajagruti Samiti, were identified as Amol Kale alias Bhaisab, 39, from Maharashtra; Amit Degwekar alias Pradeep, 39, from Goa; and Manohar Edave, 28, from Karnataka.
 They were arrested a few days ago for plotting to kill writer K S Bhagwan at his home in Mysuru.